“[Naomi] is a talented artist, versatile musician, and natural communicator”

 As an opera conductor and music director, Naomi is remarkable for her collaborative approach and natural command for storytelling and language.
 She has conducted more than a dozen operas with students and young professionals in US and the UK, and collaboratively created new, genre-bending operatic works with Sasha Amaya and Catherine Kontz (A Certain Sense of Order, Tête à Tête Opera Festival 2017), Sophie Seita (Beethoven Was a Lesbian, Tête à Tête Opera Festival 2020), and Alex Ho/Julia Cheng (dramaturg for UNTOLD, Snape Maltings 2019).
-In 2018, she was one of only 12 conductors accepted onto the first training course for women conductors at the National Opera Studio, hosted by the Royal Philharmonic Society and the Royal Opera House.
+She was recently in residence at the 2022 Women Opera Makers Workshop in Aix-en-Provence, and in 2018, was one of only 12 conductors accepted onto the first training course for women conductors at the National Opera Studio, hosted by the Royal Philharmonic Society and the Royal Opera House.
+Upcoming opera projects include Du Yan’s Pulitzer-prize winning Angel’s Bone (Re:Opera), and Ellis Ludwig-Leone’s The Night Falls (BalletCollective / American Opera Projects).

 Her passion for new work and artistic creation has also led to trainings and residencies at the Darmstädter Ferienkurse, the International Ensemble Modern Academy at Klangspuren Schwaz, Nida Art Colony (Vilnius Academy of the Arts), the Cortona Sessions for New Music, and more.
 As a pianist, she has been a prizewinner at the Eckhardt-Grammatté Competition for Canadian and Contemporary Music and winner of the Hélène Roberge Prize for Canadian Music.
 She is an artist with Tangram, an ensemble devoted to celebrating the vitality of Chinese cultures, and creating new music by transnational Chinese creators.